Vishu: Vishukkani

+(Oh Lotus-eyed, during the vision of Kani, let You be seen adorned with the increasingly glowing yellow costume and the bangles, bells and rings of gold.)

 The tradition is that elders light the lamps after waking up, then wakes up juniors in the family.
 As soon as you wake up, you walk to the kani eyes closed, and sees Kani as the first scene of the year.
+The same tradition is followed in Kongu Nadu region on Puthandu day.

+Traditionally, the vegetables, fruits, nuts, etc. that are included in Vishukkani are usually those that are home-grown - coconut, cucumber, mango, pineapple, jackfruit, betel-leaves, arecanut, etc. Kanikonna (Golden Showers) is one of the trees that is planted in the home-ground and community-grounds, and they blossom during the time of Vishu.
+It is also during the time of Vishu, that people lend their ears to the calls of Vishupakshi.

 Vishu Sadhya

-The Sadhya (feast) is a major part of all Kerala festivals.
-However, special dishes called Vishu Kanji, Thoran and Vishu katta are also made.
+The Sadhya (feast) is a major part of all Kerala festivals, special dishes called Vishu Kanji, Thoran and Vishu katta are also made.
 The Kanji is made of rice, coconut milk and spices.
 Vishu katta is a delicacy prepared from freshly harvested rice powder and coconut milk served with jaggery.
 For Thoran, the side dish, there are also mandatory ingredients.
 Other important Vishu delicacies include Veppampoorasam (a bitter preparation of neem) and Mampazhappulissery (a sour or ripe mango soup) Even temple offerings called bewu bella, include a mix of sweet jaggery, bitter neem, and other flavors.

 The mixing of sweet, salty, sour, bitter and astringent flavors for the new year Vishu meal is similar to the pacchadi food prepared on new year day such as Ugadi by Hindus in Karnataka, Telangana and Andhra Pradesh in the Indian subcontinent.
 These traditional festive recipes, that combine different flavors, are a symbolic reminder that one must expect all flavors of experiences in the coming new year, that no event or episode is wholly sweet or bitter, experiences are transitory and ephemeral, and to make the most from them.